Josefinekihlstrom/Plant-Memory/README.md

 - In my original idea I wanted to store a high score in the Menu section of the page.
 However scoring in a memory game is not the easiest when you play it by yourself.
-I therefor decided that I was going to store the latest round played to make it possible for the player to compare their last game session with the ongoing session.
+I therefor decided that I was going to store the time in the lates round played to make it possible for the player to compare their last game session with the ongoing session.
-This way, for those who are a little bit more competitive, this would encourage the player with an option to try to beat that last round time.
+This way, for those who are a little bit more competitive, it would encourage the player with an option to try to beat that last round time.

 ## Features